“Wildness reminds us what it means to be human, what we are connected to rather than what we are separate from.” — Terry

 Another way to approach vision is how Meredith Little and Steven Foster, founders of School of Lost Borders, put it: “Vision is that something which must be done.
 A work that must be accomplished.”

-For more details see the description for our upcoming Wilderness Rite-of-Passage Program in May.
+For more details of the group program, see the description for last May’s Wilderness Rite-of-Passage Program.